CodeScop/Oge-Mai-Field-Guide/allquests.md

 ### Oh, Endless Possibilities! - HuntS2

 - **Location:** Available in the Luciola Forest
-- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • **Oh, Endless Possibilities!** • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • ???
+- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • **Oh, Endless Possibilities!** • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • ???
 - **Type:** Collection
 - **Requirements:** Collect Hunt Map Piece 5
 - **Rewards:** Wardrobe: Hunt Facepaint Star (seven variations per cheek, 14 total): https://media.4thewords.com/s3/media/wardrobe/featured/male/wm&#95;670-hunt-facepaint-star-4091-65557.png
 - **Recommendations:** The requirements for this quest are basically "complete State of Rest quest".
 It's really a two-for-one thing, in the end.

+### On the Wrong Path - HuntS4

+- **Location:** Available in Luciola Forest
+- **Unlocked by:** Hunt Trail HuntS3 A Bubble Dream
+- **Type:** Battle
+- **Requirements:** Defeat 3 Infected Golem
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:** This one requires monsters from midway through the Purple Gate, and it's entirely optional for progressing the Hunt.
+(It also dovetails with at least one PG quest.)

 ### One Hundred Creatures - BC